firesidefiction/firesidefiction.github.io/_posts/2017-06-15-evil-isnt-a-disability.md

 At the break, there was a commercial for *Don’t Breathe*.
 It was a horror movie about a blind killer.
 I thought of all the times when blind characters were portrayed as particularly helpless victims, like *Wait Until Dark* (1967), *Red Dragon* (2002), and *Julia’s Eyes* (2011).
 Making the killer blind seemed novel and empowering, though it’s worth noting that blind writers have a different experience of this, and that [when disabled critics approached the director, he ignored them](http://www.dominickevans.com/2016/08/dont-breathe-ableism-and-non-disabled-indifference/).

 That summer?
 I still went to see it.
 Frankly, I went to escape all the non-disabled people in my country.
-*Don’t Breathe* followed about three robbers (Dylan Minnette, Jane Levy, and Daniel Zovato) hoping to escape their crappy lives by robbing a blind man (Stephen Lang).
+*Don’t Breathe* followed three robbers (Dylan Minnette, Jane Levy, and Daniel Zovato) hoping to escape their crappy lives by robbing a blind man (Stephen Lang).
 He had close to a million dollars from a settlement after a wealthy driver killed his daughter.
 When one robber questioned targeting a blind person, another shot him down saying it didn’t make him a saint.

 In short order they drugged his dog, picked his locks, broke his alarm, sleep-gassed his room, and rummaged through his life.
 Their biggest internal conflict was how much of his house they should tear apart looking for the money.